unknownproject/unknownproject.github.io/silent_hill.md

 		  <h1>===========================</h1>
 		  <h1>Performance in the game sucks.
 But why ?</h1>
           <p>The game is actively using only one (main) software thread that was optimized to execute each frame for 33 ms. AI/Physics and other CPU operations are less or more intensive than graphics API calls.
 3 more threads - LoadingScreen/StdAudioEngine/AsyncDiscAccess are executed when needed.
 In short - we're facing an old multithreading model.
 		  Windows is not a realtime OS.
 And its scheduler is executing and suspending threads to share CPU resources efficiently between all running applications.
 The real solution is to make the multithreading model more adaptive.
-But how - that is the question. </p>
+But how - that is the question.
+Important note: The fps value is not only to control the number of prepared frames.
+All in-game subsystems are using it to set their own speed.</p>
 		  <h1>===========================</h1>
 		  <h1>Hotkeys don't work.</h1>
           <p>Most of these hotkeys have debugging purpose to force/activate special in-game variables or triggers.
 A bunch of them were bound to the fps counter display on purpose. </p>